 Pressure injuries are localised areas of damage to the skin caused by unrelieved pressure or friction.
 These risks exist for our patients however; the risk is very low and we have very specific processes in place to protect your skin.
 In the last quarter, GenesisCare has had 8 pressure injury incidents across the business.
 The main area of risk is in relation to maintaining healthy skin during treatment and it is important that we record these incidents to protect patients from getting an infection.
 All incidents in this category are related to skin concerns not pressure injuries.

 It is important for patients to be involved and informed during the clinical handover process.
 Clinical handover is the transfer of responsibility and accountability for some or all aspects of your care from one health care professional to another on a temporary or permanent basis.
 We encourage patients to take responsibility by asking questions and staying up to date about your condition, treatment and medical records.
 Staff will update patients and include them in clinical handover on a regular basis.
 Patients will be given the opportunity to add any additional information.

-In the last quarter, the number of clinical handover incidents was 75, representing a clinical handover rate of less than 0.75 per 1000 occasions of service.
-This quarter there is a decrease in incidents and with continued staff education incidents are decreasing overall.
+In the last quarter, the number of clinical handover incidents was 114, representing a clinical handover rate of less than 1.18 per 1000 occasions of service.
+This quarter there is an increase in incidents.
+With continued staff education incidents are decreasing overall.
 It is important to effectively and accurately communicate clinical information throughout the patient process and we continue to focus on reporting areas where the quality of that reporting can be improved.
 This includes communication from referring hospitals, between doctors and staff and between GenesisCare staff in all areas.
 Most of the incidents have little or no impact on patient care.
 Training and education continues for clinical handover.